Duskt/mjsoc/README.md

 -   style the log page
 -   refactor the css, particularly for sidebar transitions
 -   Allow multiple clients to interact instantaneously:
 -       sqlite3 migration
 -       unauthorised page

 # Bugs

--   remove duplicate members
--   remove that self-draw i acc. added
--   new player ordering
+-   new player isn't ordered into scoreboard
 -   duplicate tables